markeverard/markeverard.github.io/_posts/2011-11-07-a-querystring-visitor-group-criterion-for-episerver.md

 date: 2011-11-07T11:00:11+00:00
 author: Mark Everard
 layout: post
+color: rgb(0,0,0)
 permalink: /2011/11/07/a-querystring-visitor-group-criterion-for-episerver/
 dsq_thread_id:
   - "1078927898"
 categories:
   - Episerver
 ---
-A common usage for advanced website analytics systems (Omniture, Google etc) is to track the effectiveness of external digital marketing campaigns such as banner ads, pay-per-click, sponsored search results&#8230;&#8230;..
+A common usage for advanced website analytics systems (Omniture, Google etc) is to track the effectiveness of external digital marketing campaigns such as banner ads, pay-per-click, sponsored search results.

 Technically, this is normally achieved by adding a querystring key to the campaign link url and then tracking requests that use this key.
 So for example, a Google Adwords campaign linking to your /products page would also include a querystring parameter of cid=marketingcampaign (example: http://yoursite.com/products?cid=marketingcampaign)